Economic and social data analysis

 The workshop will also touch briefly on some generalisations to the basic linear regression model.

 The course will be facilitated by Professor Alan Duncan, Director, Bankwest Curtin Economics Centre.

-Specific instruction in the use of the STATA statistical analysis software package is provided, along with a full set of course resources used throughout the workshop, including practical exercises, course notes, STATA programs and example data.
+Specific instruction in the use of the R statistical programming language and the R-Studio interface is provided to implement the modelling methods covered in the course, along with a full set of resources used throughout the workshop including practical exercises, course notes, R code and example data.
 Participants will be able to adapt these resources to suit their own research needs.

 $1,500 (incl.
 GST).